Cuts and wounds

 • A wound that is large or deep (Showing fatty tissue, muscle, or bone)

-• There's something stuck in the cut, such as a shard of glass – do not try to take it out yourself
+• There's something stuck in the cut, such as a large splinter or glass – do not try to take it out yourself

 Go to the nearest Hospital Emergency (A&E) Department or phone 999